 In other words, they add sulphite to prevent the wine from turning to vinegar before you get a chance to drink it (or they get a chance to sell it).
 All wines contain sulphites, whether they are added or not, because it is one of those extracurricular products of yeast fermentation.

 Tannins come from the grape’s skins, stems and seeds.

 Thick-skinned grapes, like Cabernet Sauvignon, produce more tannic wines than thinner-skinned varietals like Pinot Noir.
 And red wines have more tannin than whites.
 This is because red grape juice, spend more time swimming around with its skins than white grapes whose juice is separated from the skins soon after pressing.
 The juice of white grapes doesn’t hang out long enough with its skins to pick up tannins.Tannins affect the texture of a wine.
 We often experience them in the mouth as a drying sensation, rather than as a specific taste.
-In a young red wine with lots of tannin, they can come across as astringent and pucker-inducing, but the tannins will mellow with age, and are, in fact, one of the compounds that allows red wines to age gracefully.
+In a young red wine with lots of tannins, they can come across as astringent and pucker-inducing, but the tannins will mellow with age, and are, in fact, one of the compounds that allow red wines to age gracefully.